 Citizen Scientist at Work

-Watch this introductory video produced by the Illinois Mycological Association to learn more about the North American Mycoflora Project.
+Watch this introductory video produced by the Illinois Mycological Association to learn more about the North American Mycoflora Project; now called the Fungal Diversity Survey (FunDis).

 “Citizen Science happens when everyone becomes involved, mushroom hunters, volunteers, photographers, students, and scientists.
 Local mycoflora projects are growing across North America.
 Together we can build up knowledge on the diversity and distribution of our fungi.”

 The MLCO was conceived by Susie Holmes, Bruce Newhouse, Bitty Roy, and Roo Vandergrift in January of 2018.
 All are members of the Cascade Mycological Society and have extensively contributed both their time and talents to the mushroom display at the annual MPA Mushroom Festival.
-After some initial meetings and collaboration with others who have initiated local mycoflora projects, they brought their concept forward to the CMS Board of Directors.
-The CMS Board unanimously voted to sponsor MLCO with Susie, Bruce, Bitty, and Roo serving as the steering committee.
-The steering committee then went forward with registering MLCO as an official project of the NAMP and is currently created projects on both INaturalist and Mushroom Observer, which serve as the primary data repositories for NAMP.
+After some initial meetings and collaboration with others who have initiated local fungal diversity projects, they brought their concept forward to the CMS Board of Directors.
+The CMS Board unanimously voted to sponsor MLCO with Susie, Bruce, Bitty, and Roo, serving as the steering committee, plus the then current CMS President Cheshire Mayrsohn .
+The steering committee then went forward with registering MLCO as an official project of FunDiS and is currently created projects on both iNaturalist and Mushroom Observer, which serve as the primary data repositories for FunDiS.

 - Take photos of the mushrooms you find in Lane County.
-Follow the instructions on this page to upload your photos and add them to the MLCO project.
+Follow the instructions on this page to upload your photos.